Transit network modifications

 You can choose to remove all existing trips on the route (the default) and start from scratch with new timetables.
 Or you may choose to retain trips outside the time windows in which you specify frequencies which is useful when you are changing the frequency for only part of the day (e.g. increased weekend frequency) and want to retain the existing scheduled service at other times.
 This is controlled using the checkbox labeled "Retain existing scheduled trips at times without new frequencies specified".

 You then create any number of frequency entries using simple timetables.
-Within each timetable, you will need to select a trip pattern from your route, then a particular trip from that trip pattern to be used as a template.
+Within each timetable, you will need to select a single trip pattern from your route, then a particular trip from that trip pattern to be used as a template.
 Travel times for the new timetable will be based on this template trip so it is important to choose one that is representative.
 For example, you may want to select one of the slower trips when specifying frequencies during congested peak-hour service.

 Typically, you will need to create at least two new timetables, one for each direction of travel.